League of Supporters of Indonesian Independence: Establishment

 The party targeted military personnel and their families, and veterans, particularly in West Java and the outer (non-Javanese) islands.
 Although Nasution blamed the political parties for the state of the nation, he said that he did not want a military takeover.
 He also claimed that the Indonesian Constitution in force at the time was "too western".
 However, the cabinet saw IPKI as a threat, and tried to shackle it by demanding that Army officers resign if they intended to stand in the 1955 elections for the members of the People's Representative Council or Constitutional Assembly.

-in the legislative election elections, the party put forward 167 candidates in 11 of the 16 electoral districts, but won only 1.4% of the vote, giving it four of the 167 seats in the People's Representative Council.
+In the legislative elections, the party put forward 167 candidates in 11 of the 16 electoral districts, but won only 1.4% of the vote, giving it four of the 167 seats in the People's Representative Council.
 The vast majority of its vote, 81.7%, came from West Java because of support from the Siliwangi Division.